 New chemistries not previously possible

-As shown in this customer story, the Asia Flow Chemistry System is helping chemists perform new chemistries previously impossible using traditional batch methods.
+As shown in this customer story, the Asia flow chemistry system is helping chemists perform new chemistries previously impossible using traditional batch methods.
 With the ability to easily pressurize reactions up-to 20 bar, the boiling point of solvents is increased significantly (by 100-150 ºC depending on the solvent); this results in faster reactions and the ability to create chemistry otherwise impossible or incredibly difficult and dangerous to achieve.

 Fast library synthesis

-Traditionally, library synthesis is performed using traditional batch methods in multiple small flasks and vials, such as the Atlas Orbit system.
+Traditionally, library synthesis is performed using traditional batch methods in multiple small flasks and vials, such as the Atlas Orbit module.
 However, with the advent of flow chemistry systems, many pharmaceutical research chemists switched to continuous flow chemistry for their library synthesis.

 Due to the benefits flow chemistry can offer chemists – faster reactions, higher selectivity, ease of scale-up – it is an excellent method for the rapid synthesis of vast compound libraries and has been adopted in some form by all of the top pharmaceutical companies in the world.
 One flow chemistry reactor is able to automatically run 100s of experiments with minimal set-up time.